jethroodeyemi/jethroodeyemi.github.io/_posts/2025-11-17-exploding-gradients-problem.md

 ## The Results: Convergence

 Implementing normalization was the key.
 My model's accuracy immediately jumped from under 20% to over 90%.
-The learning curves tell the story.
+The hypothetical learning curves tell the story.

 **Before Normalization:** The loss is erratic, and accuracy is flat.
 A clear sign of unstable training.
 ![Learning Curve Before Normalization](https://jethroodeyemi.github.io/files/2025_11_17_post/learning_curve_before.png)